Code-Institute-Submissions/Touchdown/README.md

 **USER STORIES**

+1. As a new user of Touchdown, I want to easily navigate the site:
-1. As a new user of Touchdown, I want to easily navigate the site, so I can can understand how to play the game.
+1. As a new user of Touchdown, I want to understand how to play the game.
-1. As a new user of Touchdown, I want to easily navigate the site, so I can can select my preferred difficulty level.
+1. As a new user of Touchdown, I want to select my preferred difficulty level.
-1. As a new user of Touchdown, I want to easily navigate the site, so I can give feedback to the creator and rate the game.
+1. As a new user of Touchdown, I want to give feedback to the creator and rate the game.
 1. As a new user of Touchdown, I want to have fun with an interactive game.
 1. As a user of Touchdown, I want to be updated on my progress in the game.
 1. As a user of Touchdown, I want to know if am losing.